KayBe05/cloud-collab-platform/README.md

 # Cloud-Collab-Platform
- "A cloud-based collaborative software development platform with integrated CI/CD pipelines for seamless development, testing, and deployment."
+ A cloud-based collaborative software development platform with integrated CI/CD pipelines for seamless development, testing, and deployment.

 The Project provides a cloud-based development environment integrated with CI/CD pipelines.